 Native to the mountains of Mexico and the southwestern United States, salvias (Salvia spp. and cvs., Z 3–11), also known as sages, have become a staple of arid hot-weather gardens, although they are adaptable enough to thrive in even the humid Southeast.
 Autumn sage (S. greggii and cvs., Z 6–10), with its steady supply of modest yet brilliant flowers, is the most commonly cultivated sage in the West.
 This 2- to 3-foot-tall, small-leaved perennial shrublet comes in a range of colors, including white, hot pink, red, coral, orange, magenta, peach, and pale yellow, and will do equally well in all parts of the Sunbelt.

-A close cousin to autumn sage is cherry sage (S. microphylla and cvs., Z 7–11, second from bottom photo, p.
-48), which is also a perennial shrublet but with leaves and flowers a little larger than those of autumn sage.
+A close cousin to autumn sage is cherry sage (S. microphylla and cvs., Z 7–11), which is also a perennial shrublet but with leaves and flowers a little larger than those of autumn sage.
 Adaptable to both wet and dry heat, cherry sage is available, so far, only in shades of pink, red, and magenta.
 For a sage with a larger presence in the garden, I grow red mountain sage (S. darcyi, Z 6–10), a robust herbaceous perennial with 2-inch-long, spade-shaped, sticky, aromatic leaves and tall spikes of 1-inch-long lipstick red flowers.
 A large and slowly spreading plant that will eventually grow to 4 feet tall, red mountain sage enjoys rich soil and some moisture.

 Lantana fills a scene with a festival of flowers